rafaelb26-dv/terraform-infrastructure/README.md

 # terraform-infrastructure-

-project to provision an infrastructure in the AWS cloud
+project to provision an infrastructure in the AWS cloud (Alura Cursos)

 run this project using the commands: